AlcoholRehabHelp Logo

 How Long Does Alcohol Withdrawal Last?

-Alcohol withdrawal occurs in stages and each stage has risks including some that are life-threatening.
-The risks increase based on how long a person has been drinking and how much they drank, as well as their biological disposition and whether or not there are any co-occurring disorders.
-The stages are as follows:
+The risks increase based on how long a person has been drinking and how much they drank.
+It also depends on their biological predisposition and whether or not there are any co-occurring disorders.
+For instance, some people have genes that make alcohol withdrawal treatment more difficult.8

 Stage 1